ubco-W2022T1-cosc301/project-group05/final_report_group05.md

 Figure 3 depicts a bar plot that compares the Final Grade of students that are currently in and not in a romantic relationship.
 While we cannot definitely say due to the large error bars that students not in a relationship have a clear advantage.
 It is evident that there is no benefit in being within a relationship when it comes to final grade scores.
 This means a student's relationship status at best will not impact their scores, but there exists the potential it will decrease their performance suggested by the gap between bars.

+You can find the [full analysis notebook for this research question here.](https://github.com/ubco-W2022T1-cosc301/project-group05/blob/main/notebooks/analysis2.ipynb)

 ## Summary / Conclusion

 In conclusion we have learned that in terms of moderation and leisure, generally students tend to perform better when they avoid indulging in activities that are unrelated to their studies, but moderately relaxed students, such as those who consume alcohol on the weekend, are capable of performing just as well in most cases.
 While students may see a decline in grades if they overindulge, having no moderation when it comes to leisure can be detrimental like in the case of free time.

+## CC Attribution

+Datasets in Maths.csv and Portuguese.csv files provided by [Aman Chauhan](https://www.kaggle.com/whenamancodes) on kaggle.com under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) .

+Link to the material can be found at https://www.kaggle.com/datasets/whenamancodes/student-performance?resource=download.
+Datasets represent data collection used in the findings of Cortez and Silva, 2008.

+The raw data will be modified in order to perform data analysis and present findings for educational purposes.

+Citation: Cortez, P., & Silva, A. M. G. (2008).
+Using data mining to predict secondary school student performance.